Prepare to be blown away by this delectable pear frangipane tart! A layer of almond cream cushions slices of pears in a sweet shortcrust pastry.

 - Serving: this tart is amazing served warm with ice cream on top.
 A dusting of powdered sugar is pretty when you serve it right after it's made.

-Keywords: pear tart, pear almond tart
+Keywords: pear frangipane tart